RamonRemo/AnimatedRatingBar/README.md

 ## Features

- - Change between 5 types of animation(bounce, shake, bounceDiagonally, rotate and none).
+* Change between 5 types of animation (bounce, shake, bounceDiagonally, rotate and none).
- - Change the intensity of the animations.
+* Adjust the intensity of the animations.
- - Use any widget as rating indicator.
+* Use any widget as rating indicator.
- - Rating 1 to 5.
+* Supports ratings from 1 to 5.
+* Select a rating by swiping or tapping.
+* Includes a toggleable Cascade-Animation.

 ## Usage

-1. Declare a AnimatedRatingBar with the desired parameters, the rowHeight parameter should have the same height that you rating widget has.
+1. Declare an `AnimatedRatingBar` with the desired parameters.
+Ensure the `rowHeight` parameter matches the height of your rating widget.

 ```dart
     AnimatedRatingBar(